iqual-ch/drupal-platform/docs/configuration.md

 ## Solr

 If a `runtime.solr_version` is defined (e.g. `9.2` instead of `null`) then an additional Solr service will be deployed.
 This Solr integration only supports a single core with the name `site_search`.
-Unless a `sorconfig.xml` exists in the `/solr/site_search/conf/` directory, it will not create a core on start-up.
+Unless a `solrconfig.xml` exists in the `/solr/site_search/conf/` directory, it will not create a core on start-up.

 ### Set-up a new Solr core with Search API